tolkit/telomeric-identifier/README.md

 `tidk plot` will plot the output of `tidk search`.

 ```
-SVG plot of TSV generated from search.
+SVG plot of TSV generated from tidk search.

 Usage: tidk plot [OPTIONS] --tsv <TSV>